 Appearance of the Wilson Snaffle Bit:

-Many horses are driven in a simple snaffle.
+Many horses are driven in a simple snaffle, a type of English riding bit.
 One of the most common driving snaffles is the half-spoon or half-cheek driving snaffle.
 But, there are some drivers who feel that their horse needs more bit in their mouth than a simple snaffle.
 That’s why bits like the Wilson snaffle were created.
 This is a snaffle bit, because it works only on the horse’s mouth, and does not apply pressure under the chin or over the poll as a curb bit does.
 As you’ll see though, the four rings of the Wilson snaffle bit can add a bit of extra pressure when used a certain way.

 Wilson snaffle bits have been around for a long time, and that’s why you find rusty old ones at auctions and flea markets.
 Those old rusty ones belong as decoration on a wall, not in your horse’s mouth.
 New ones are available, although you may have to order one or visit a store that specializes in driving equipment.